-Potentially Less-than-Less-than-Would the project: Significant significant with significant No Impact Impact Mitigation Impact a) Cause a substantial adverse change in the significance of a historical $\bowtie$ resource as defined in CCR §15064.5? b) Cause a substantial adverse change in the significance of an $\square$ archaeological resource pursuant to CCR §15064.5? c) Directly or indirectly destroy a unique paleontological resource or site or $\square$ unique geologic feature? d) Disturb any human remains, including those interred outside of $\boxtimes$ $\square$ $\square$ dedicated cemeteries?
+Would the project: Potentially Significant Impact Less-than- significant with Mitigation Less-than- significant Impact No Impact a) Cause a substantial adverse change in the significance of a historical resource as defined in CCR §15064.5? b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to CCR §15064.5? c) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? d) Disturb any human remains, including those interred outside of dedicated cemeteries?